 If you read my previous post about picking

 , you’ve probably noticed I prefer to build my applications rather than work within the constraints of a piece of software.
 Nothing is wrong with purchasing project management software that does one thing really well.
-But let’s be real, business plans pivot on the fly.
+But let’s be real, business plans pivot on the fly, often to comply with the ever-changing market requirements.
 So, why not use something that is customized for your product lifecycle?

-Instead of relying on someone from the software company’s support desk to help you tweak something about the software, let’s see how we can build a product plan or roadmap from scratch in 15 minutes or less in Coda.
-The 3 main tables we need to build to make this app work are:
+Instead of relying on someone from the software company’s support desk to help you tweak something about the software, let’s see how we can complete the fundamental product planning steps in 15 minutes or less in Coda.
+The 3 main tables we need to build to streamline new product development are:

 — Stores all the people on our team and their roles/skills

-— How our people will be staffed to work on the product features
+— How our people will be staffed to work on the new product ideas and features

 How to Assign Roles to Team Members

-Before we start product development and get into features, resource allocation, and effort, we need to identify the stakeholders who are going to work on this product.
+, and effort, we need to identify the stakeholders who are going to be involved in product planning and development process.
 This probably means a mix of Engineers, Designers, and Product Managers.